jotpowers/Hobbies/README.md

 ---
 # Hobbies

+> *Note*:  If you're reading this via straight Github, it is also now available in an easier to read format at [jotpowers.github.io](https://jotpowers.github.io/ds/docs/introduction).
+This is as a result of Vidit opening [this issue](https://github.com/jotpowers/College-Grads/issues/1).
+If you're reading this via Github Pages, then the bare repo is available [here](https://github.com/jotpowers/Hobbies).

 This is the repo for documenting the various things I have created because I find them interesting.
 Most of them tend to be "Design & Fabricate" but there is some variety.
 Some have required code and some of them are only code.

 I make no commitments to the elegance of the code or the quality of the comments.
 Mostly, these were all for me to have a little fun.